daisvke/winkey/keylogger/README.md

 # Winkey Keylogger

+A Windows keylogger in C++ using WinAPI, with Unicode support, active window tracking, etc.

 ## TODO
 - ^^e
 - filter this program

-A minimal Windows keylogger in C++ using WinAPI, with Unicode support, active window tracking, and intelligent uppercase handling.
+- vector of wchar_t?
+- forbid copy(but train)

 ## Features